KEEPING HEALTHY - The bodies defence against infection

 penicillin kill or prevent the growth of harmful pathogens, they kill the

-bacteria but not your own body cells.
+bacteria but not your own healthy body cells.

 Different antibiotics attack

-treated by specific antibiotics.
+should be treated with the appropriate specific antibiotics.

 The use of antibiotics